 Most companies who have been selling products within a domestic market do not have the skills or knowledge to sell items in a foreign country.
 Fortunately, there are facilitators and intermediaries who, for a fee, will aid the launch and marketing of products in a new market.

 The freight forwarder is concerned with organizing transportation for companies.
 Their primary task is to combine smaller shipments to create a single large shipment to minimize the shipping costs.
 Companies using a freight forwarder will benefit as they are charged a much smaller shipping cost than if they had shipped their product independently.
 The freight forwarder provides other services which are beneficial to the exporting company.
 The services include documentation, payment, and carrier selection.

 Export Management Company

 The export management company offers services to companies that have not exported items before.
 The EMC offers all the services that a company would have if they had an internal export department.
 The EMC deals with export documents and operates as the company’s agent in the overseas market.
 This may include selling the items directly or operating a sales department to process sales orders.

 Export Trading Company

 The export trading company exports goods for companies who hire them.
-The trading company will identify and work with companies in the foreign country who will market and sell the products.
+The trading company will identify and work with companies in a foreign country who will market and sell the products.
 The export trading company will provide services including export documentation, logistics, and transportation.